kamilmirza/Urdu-Fonts-Nastaliq/README.md

 * Works on Miscrosoft Word and Google Docs **(use any other font except Arial)**

 ## Compatibility
+* use Gboard
-* Works on AOSP Android 9 and TouchWiz ROMs
+* works on AOSP Android 9 and TouchWiz ROMs

 ## Notes
 * This mod replaces Arabic font